atelier-saulx/selva/docs/set_query.md

 ## `$alias`: _string_  | _string[]_

-When no `$id` is provided, `$alias` can be used to reference user provided alternative names to records, such as human readable identifiers or url paths and the like.
+When no `$id` is provided, `$alias` can be used to reference user-provided alternative names to records, such as human readable identifiers, or url paths and the like.

 ```javascript
 const result = await client.set({